This article first appeared in Poker Digest magazine.

-So, you leave your chips on the table and we go for a drive together.
+So, you leave your chips on the table and we go to the parking lot together.
 Outside, the sun is directly overhead.
 It’s 72 degrees with a slight wind coming from the southwest.
 The humidity is about 81 percent.
 But since none of that has anything to do with poker, we ignore it and walk to my car in silence.

 Poker Truth In The Mountains

 “Where are you taking me?” you want to know, once we’ve driven 10 miles out of town.

 You grumble and I drive.
 Sure enough, 20 minutes later we’re in the mountains a hundred yards from the roadway, sitting on boulders and listening to the birds chirp unseen among the trees that surround us.

 “Now I share the secret.
 First, tell me what bothers you about Jack and Jill.”